-This is also shown in dialogue between characters, as they will comment on what is going on and try to give each other support.
+This is also shown in the dialogues between characters, as they will comment on what is going on and try to give each other support.
 They might talk about recent events, memories or just to each other about how they are and what’s on their mind.
 It is simply brilliant to see how much an effect your choices in-game will have on the characters, both physically and mentally.
-Combined with the fantastic survival and strategy-gameplay which gives each choice a clear consequence, it really will keep you on edge, just like a game about realistic war should make you feel.
+Combined with the fantastic survival and strategy gameplay which gives each choice a clear consequence, it really will keep you on edge, just like a game about realistic war should make you feel.

 Gameplay Score: 10/10

 Simple and effective

 Painting the world during war as colourless as possible, is a great move.
 The use of black, white and grey in the visuals, creates a depressive atmosphere, with only slight colours used usually for representing positive moods and warmth in the environment.
 Due to the constant harsh conditions, most you will witness are plenty of shades of grey with faded colours added, making the stronger ones more eye-catching, almost as a sign of comfort or heat.
 This is such a lovely artistic move, with details such as locations your characters can’t see clearly being in sketches.
 The pseudo-3D also helps bring the world to life and the photographs of your companions add to the realism.